RichardGomer/todosync/README.md

 task.

 Last update always wins.
 There is perhaps scope to introduce locking in the future.
 For now, just be careful and refresh local todo files often!
+That said, it's safe to push incomplete lists because we don't use non-listedness as a signal to update anything (just mark the task as completed!)

 The service itself is stateless and designed to be run locally.